OctopusDeploy/docs/docs/installation/index.md

 description: How to install the central Octopus Deploy server.
 ---

-This section walks you through installing the Octopus Deploy server.
+This section walks you through installing the central Octopus Deploy server.

-Once installed, the Octopus Deploy server:
+Once installed, the central Octopus Deploy server:

 - Runs as a Windows Service.
 - Stores its data in a [SQL Server database](/docs/administration/octopus-database/index.md).
 - Has an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/api/index.md) and the  **Octopus Web Portal** that you will use to manage your deployments.

-## Upgrading {#Installation-Upgrading}

-If Octopus is already installed, and you want to upgrade to a new version, please follow the steps in the [upgrade guide](/docs/administration/upgrading/index.md).

 ## Requirements {#InstallingOctopus-Requirements}